-This introduction to the Dialectical Thought Form Framework (DTF) by way of an introduction to the Manual of dialectical thought forms (DTFM; Laske 2008), delves into the intricacies of the thought form structure of thinking and its assessment.
-It was primarily conceived as a tool for making dialectical thinking better known, as well as a tool for designing programs for teaching it, beginning in high school.
+This introduction to the Dialectical Thought Form Framework (DTF) by way of an introduction to the Manual of dialectical thought forms (DTFM; Laske 2008), while delving into the intricacies of the thought form structure of thinking and its assessment, was primarily conceived as a tool for making dialectical thinking better known, as well as a tool for designing programs for teaching it, beginning in high school.

-The teachings at the Interdevelopmental Institute (IDM) over the last 15 years reached only a small number of adepts looking for strengthening their competitive edge.
-Today, however, what was taught should increasingly come to be seen as an urgently needed tool for reversing risky trends found in a society increasingly based on algorithms and socialmedia tools.
-Such tools massively strengthen pure "downloading" and control-thinking rather than deep thinking, with often dire political consequences recalling fascistic antecedents.
+What based on teachings at the Interdevelopmental Institute (IDM) over the last 15 years has reached only a small number of adepts looking for strengthening their competitive edge, should increasingly come to be seen as an urgently needed tool for reversing risky trends found in a society increasingly based on algorithms and social-media tools.
+Such tools massively strengthen pure downloading and control-thinking rather than deep thinking, with often dire political consequences recalling fascistic antecedents.